 Media General’s Dan Bradley says it’s also great tool for newsroom managers.
 “This book should become a standard in many newsrooms around the country as seasoned, single platform journalists are challenged to break out of their comfort zones and tell their stories using more than just one form of delivery.”

-Advancing the Story, published by CQ Press, lists for a new low price of $36.95.
+Advancing the Story, published by CQ Press, lists for $50.
 A series of online learning modules featuring exercises and video can be purchased separately.
 “The online resources in particular have great content,” says George Daniels of the University of Alabama.
 A unique Ongoing Story module allows users to report and write a story from beginning to end.

 Educators can request an exam copy directly from CQ Press.
 Professional discount available for multiple-copy sales.